Carmen Possnig

-Carmen Possnig (born 1988) is an Austrian physician and reserve astronaut.
+Carmen Possnig (born 1988) is an Austrian physician and European Space Agency reserve astronaut.
 After graduating from the Medical University of Graz in 2014, Possnig was a general practitioner resident in Vienna for a few years before working as a research medical doctor at Concordia Station in Antarctica for more than a year starting in 2017.
 Since 2020, she has been a doctoral student in space physiology at the University of Innsbruck.
 She was chosen as a reserve in the European Astronaut Corps in 2022.